gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Well enough, *sra*."
 One of our little caravan's guards had knifed another over a girl who didn't like either of them.
 A self-proclaimed saint from Ruuda had sleepwalked into a sand miser's pit, taking whatever mad inventions he might have conceived with him.
-Not bad, overall---I'd certainly had worse journeys.
+Not bad, overall—I'd certainly had worse journeys.

 "And you are now how far from Coriandel?"